martinthenth/martinthenth/README.md

 I'm a **software engineer** looking for exciting, and challenging projects.
 My specialization is **backend engineering**, with a focus on building scalable systems with the **Elixir** programming language.

-My goal is to continuously improve myself, build new things, and having fun while doing that.
+My goal is to continuously improve myself, build new things, and have fun while doing that.

 ### 👨‍💻 Now